ypid/typesetting/scripts/latex-git-log/README.md

 It is intended that you redirect the standard output of this script to a file which can then be included from your main TeX document.

+Because the table can be very large you might want to put the thing on a landscape page.

 ## Dependencies
 ### Of this script
 This module requires these other modules and libraries: